 Oil supply has declined in terms of quality and quantity.
 Yield has also declined due to harsh weather conditions.
-For the last of this product remains limited.
-Indonesia few months patchouli oil prices have been volatile, making purchasing decisions complicated.
+For the last few months patchouli oil prices have been volatile, making purchasing decisions complicated.
 As raw material prices continue to surge, collectors and producers are looking to find an optimum balance.